31 Newton’s method

 \[ \lvert e_{i+1} \rvert \leq M_i \cdot e_i^2. \]

-• The function \(f\) has at continuous second derivative in a neighborhood of \(\alpha\).
+• The function \(f\) has a continuous second derivative in a neighborhood of \(\alpha\).

-Then this linearization holds at each \(x_i\) in the above neighborhood:
+Then the Lagrange remainder form for linearization holds at each \(x_i\) in the above neighborhood:

 \[ f(x) = f(x_i) + f'(x_i) \cdot (x - x_i) + \frac{1}{2} f''(\xi) \cdot (x-x_i)^2. \]